‘American Idol’ producers mourn music supervisor killed in apparent double homicide | News Channel 3-12

 The statement continued: “Robin will remain in our hearts forever and we share our deepest sympathy with her family and friends during this difficult time.”

-According to Tony Im, a public information officer for the LAPD, police responded to the 4700 block of White Oak Avenue in Encino around 2:33pm on Monday after receiving a call for a welfare check.
+Police responded to the 4700 block of White Oak Avenue in Encino around 2:33pm on Monday after a friend requested a welfare check on the couple, whom the person had not heard from in days, LAPD said.

-Once on the scene, officers discovered one male and one female victim who appeared to have “suffered from possible gunshot wounds” and they were both pronounced dead at the scene.
+Officers “breached one of the glass windows, went inside the residence where they found both of the victims deceased, who had suffered multiple gunshot wounds,” according to Lt.
+Guy Golan.

+Golan said police were called to the home on July 10 after a neighbor reported seeing someone jumping a fence on the couple’s property.

+Officers conducted an investigation but “were unable to make entry onto the property due to it being highly fortified,” Golan said.
+The LAPD flew a helicopter over the home but found “no signs of forced entry or trouble at the time,” he added.

-Police said in a news release later on Tuesday that a suspect, who they referred to as a possible burglary suspect, had been arrested.
+Police said in a news release later on Tuesday they arrested 22-year-old Raymond Boodarian, a resident of Encino, in connection with the couple’s deaths.

+According to the news release, Boodarian was allegedly burglarizing their home while the couple was away July 10.

 Kaye was a veteran music supervisor, having over 40 credits dating back to the late 1990s.